 You are unable to file a return (when utilizing the bona fide residence test on Federal Form 2555 Foreign Earned Income) until a full year has passed that you met the qualifications.

-Per IRS Publication 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad, starting on page 4:
+Per IRS Publication 54 Tax Guide for U.S. Citizens and Resident Aliens Abroad, page 4:

 Extension of time to meet residency tests.
 You cannot generally get an extension of more than 6 months.
 However, if you are outside the United States and meet certain requirements, you may be able to get a longer extension.